aws/aws-cdk/packages/@aws-cdk/logs/README.md

 * JSON patterns
 * Space-delimited table patterns

-All patterns are constructed by using static functions on the `LogPattern` class.
+All patterns are constructed by using static functions on the `FilterPattern` class.

 In addition to the patterns above, the following special patterns exist:

-* `LogPattern.allEvents()`: matches all log events.
+* `FilterPattern.allEvents()`: matches all log events.
-* `LogPattern.literal(string)`: if you already know what pattern expression to use, this function takes a string and will use that as the log pattern.
+* `FilterPattern.literal(string)`: if you already know what pattern expression to use, this function takes a string and will use that as the log pattern.
 For more information, see the [Filter and Pattern Syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).